shoumodip/compile.nvim/README.md

 - `g:compile#open_command` The command used for opening the compilation window.
 Defaults to `split`.
 - `g:compile#previous_command` The command used in the previous compilation window and offered as a suggestion during the input.
 Blank by default.
+- `g:compile#auto_save` Whether all the open buffers should be saved before starting the compilation.
+True by default.

 ## Highlights
 - `compileBad` links to `WarningMsg`